Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Emergency Scenario

-By transferring funds to an external protocol pool (depending on the strategy used the pool) as part of the interest generation strategy, there's always a risk of funds being locked in the external protocol in case something happens or if the external protocol used by the ongoing pool migrates to a new contract in the middle of a game.
+By transferring funds to an external protocol pool (depending on the strategy used in the pool) as part of the interest generation strategy, there's always a risk of funds being locked in the external protocol in case something happens or if the external protocol used by the ongoing pool migrates to a new contract in the middle of a game.
 To handle this scenario, the v2 smart contracts introduced a new function named [enableEmergencyWithdraw](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/contracts/Pool.sol#L676) which can only be called by the contract deployer, a.k.a the admin.

 Once this function is called, it updates the last segment value to current segment and sets the emergency flag to `true` in the smart contract.
 Players who have deposited in the prev. segment, i.e `current segment - 1`, are all considered as winners and they can withdraw their funds immediately after the emergency flag is enabled.